BIDS AND QUOTATIONS

 The School Board shall retain the option of requiring all bids that are let out for materials and supplies be submitted electronically.

-In lieu of formal bids, the School Board may use a reverse auction or competitive online solicitation process for the purchase of equipment, supplies, and other materials, as outlined elsewhere in this policy.
+In lieu of formal bids, the School Board may use a reverse auction or competitive online solicitation process for the purchase of equipment, supplies, and other materials, as outlined in policy DJE, Purchasing.

-In cases of an emergency or extreme emergency when time is not sufficient to advertise for bids for public works or purchase of materials, the Board or designee is permitted by law to declare that a public emergency or extreme public emergency exists and extend a contract for more than the sums mentioned without going out to bid; however, in such cases every effort shall be made by the administration to secure competitive quotations through negotiations.
-State law permits a person designated by the Board to declare the existence of an extreme public emergency.
-Notices of an emergency or extreme emergency shall be published in the Board’s official journal within ten (10) days of the emergency being certified by the School Board or designee.
+In cases of an emergency or extreme emergency when time is not sufficient to advertise for bids for public works or purchase of materials, the School Board or designee is permitted by law to declare through resolution that a public emergency or extreme public emergency exists and extend a contract for more than the sums mentioned without going out to bid.
+However, in such cases every effort shall be made by School Board personnel to secure competitive quotations.
+The accepted quote shall be confirmed and documented in writing.
+State law permits a person designated by the School Board to declare the existence of an extreme public emergency.
+This designated person shall be the Superintendent and/or his/her designee.
+Notices of an emergency or extreme emergency shall be published in the School Board’s official journal within ten (10) days of the emergency being certified by the School Board or designee.

 REQUESTS FOR PROPOSALS